 As we've shown, Jesus' actions were designed for His followers to see Him as God.
-We've also shown, we don't have any evidence suggesting He exhibited delusional behaviour.
+As we've also shown, we don't have any evidence suggesting He exhibited the character traits associated with delusional behaviour.
 We've just shown that it's very unlikely that He unintentionally misled His followers.
 So, by rational deduction, if Jesus is not God, then all we're left with is the possibility that He deliberately misled His followers.